Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Introduction

 \section{Introduction}

-Weather forecasting constitutes critical infrastructure for global safety and economic resilience, informing daily decisions and mitigating the impacts of extreme events.
-For decades, numerical PDE solvers have addressed this challenge.
-More recently, weather forecasting using machine learning has seen rapid progress.
+Weather forecasting is critical infrastructure for global safety and economic resilience, informing daily decisions and mitigating the impacts of extreme events.
+For decades, operational forecasts have relied on numerical solvers for partial differential equations (PDEs).
+More recently, machine-learning approaches to weather prediction have advanced rapidly, offering competitive forecast skill at substantially reduced inference cost.